digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Decentralization

-Decentralization is the core of blockchain applications and a distinguishing feature of traditional Internet applications and blockchain Internet applications.
+Decentralization is the core of blockchain applications and a distinguishing feature between traditional Internet applications and blockchain Internet applications.
 Only when digital credit communities and application platforms have truly achieved decentralization can they ensure the objectivity, fairness, openness, and immutability of their credit assessment.

 ## Easy to Develop